Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 Reviews on several forums say that Max Recovery Limited reps are quite compassionate and personable in contrast to other companies, so as long as you’re open and forthright with them, they’ll try and help you too.

-Either way, if you are facing problems with repayment, you should contact the debt collection agency as soon as you can to explain your current financial situation.
+If you are facing problems with repayment, you should contact the debt collection agency as soon as you can to explain your current financial situation.
 This sort of honesty will work in your favour, and between you and Max Recovery Ltd, you could come up with a suitable payment plan and a timescale.
 Taking this initiative should also avoid you needing to pay unreasonable charges or interest rates as well.

 What are some initiatives you can use to help repay your debt?